darrenldl/blockyarchive/BLKAR_SPECS.md

 - Corrupted blocks or missing blocks are not repaired in this mode
 - User needs to invoke repair mode to repair the archive

+### If output to stdout

+1. A reference block is retrieved first and is used for guidance on alignment, version, and uid (see **Finding reference block** procedure specified above)

+2. Scan for valid blocks from the SBX container in the anticipated pattern to decode and output using reference block's block size as alignment

+   - The anticipated pattern is same as the guessed encoding pattern, which depends on the SBX version, data parity parameters, guessed burst error resistance level

+   - If a block is valid, and contains the anticipated seq num, then

+     - if the block is a metadata block, then nothing is done

+     - if the block is a data parity block, then nothing is done

+     - if the block is a data block, then

+       - if blkar can determine the block is the last block, the data chunk of the block is truncated then outputted to stdout

+         - this is only possible when metadata block is used as reference block, and also contains the original file size

+       - else the data chunk of the block is outputted to stdout

+   - else a blank chunk of the same size as a normal data chunk is outputted to stdout

 ## Rescue workflow